 State and federal laws require high levels of student participation in statewide assessments.
+For each district and school as a whole, assessment participation rates are calculated separately for ELA, mathematics, and science.
+At the subgroup level, assessment participation is calculated for the group as a whole, with all subjects combined (e.g., measuring the percentage of individual ELA, math, and science tests combined taken by the group).
+This approach minimizes the effect of a small number of non-participants in small subgroups.

-For each district, school, and subgroup, assessment participation rates will be calculated separately for ELA, mathematics, and science.
-In 2018, participation will calculated two ways for use in accountability determinations.
-First, the 2018 participation rate for each subgroup in each subject will be calculated.
-If the actual 2018 participation rate is lower than 95 percent for any group in any subject, that rate will be compared to the average of the most recent two years of assessment participation data for that group and subject.
+Regardless of the reporting level (e.g. overall district or school rates or subgroup rates), participation is calculated two ways for use in accountability determinations.
+First, the 2019 participation rate is calculated.
+If the actual 2019 participation rate is lower than 95 percent, that rate will be compared to most recent two-year of assessment participation rate for the group or subject.
 The higher of the two resulting rates will be factored into the district’s or school’s overall accountability determination.
+This two-step approach further minimizes the impact of a small number of non-participants in small subgroups.

 Graduation Rates

 Federal law requires states to identify any school that does not graduate two-thirds of its students.
-Therefore, any district or school in which the most recent four-year cohort graduation rate is below 66.7 percent will be identified as requiring assistance or intervention.
+Therefore, any district or school in which the most recent four-year cohort graduation rate is below 66.7 percent is identified as requiring assistance or intervention.

 Categorization of Schools

-Beginning in 2018, school results will be reported in two categories: schools requiring assistance or intervention, and schools not requiring assistance or intervention.
+Overall school results are reported in two categories: schools requiring assistance or intervention, and schools not requiring assistance or intervention.

 Schools Requiring Assistance or Intervention

-Schools requiring assistance or intervention will be identified as:
+Schools requiring assistance or intervention are identified as:

 In need of broad/comprehensive support, if they are designated underperforming or chronically underperforming, at the discretion of the Commissioner of Elementary and Secondary Education, or